ferrocene/ferrocene/README.md

 which itself uses them.
 Its minimum supported Rust version, by policy, is within a few versions of current stable, approximately "stable - 2".

-This policy takes precedence over any Rust version stated anywhere else: the Cargo.toml `rust-version` may reflect what actually builds in CI instead.
+This policy takes precedence over versions written anywhere else in this repo.
-It is not a guarantee the version remains as-is from release to release.

 # License